RinteRface/bs4Dash/README.md

 <br>

-See a working example on shinyapps.io [here](https://dgranjon.shinyapps.io/bs4DashDemo/).
+See a working example on shinyapps.io [here](https://dgranjon.shinyapps.io/bs4DashDemo/) and on RStudio connect [here](http://130.60.24.205:3939/bs4DashDemo/).

 ## Useful Informations (if any)